 Brain injuries can be caused by a variety of factors.
 Blunt head trauma or oxygen deprivation are two of the most common.
 In some cases, medical mistakes may be to blame.
 Brain injuries can be suffered in pregnancy and childbirth due to improper diagnosis, treatment or complications during delivery, for example.
 There are a host of other medical conditions that if not properly diagnosed or treated, can lead to brain injury.
-If you suspect a medical mishap caused a brain injury in you or a loved one, let an experienced Atlanta, Georgia brain injury attorney review the facts and help gauge whether you may have a medical malpractice claim.
+If you suspect a medical mishap caused a brain injury in you or a loved one, let an experienced brain injury attorney review the facts and help gauge whether you may have a medical malpractice claim.
 Anesthesia errors are also known to cause traumatic brain injuries.What is the Medical Malpractice Law in Georgia?

-If you suffered a brain injury as a result of medical malpractice, a brain injury attorney can discuss what legal elements you’ll need to prove.
+If you suffered a brain injury as a result of medical malpractice, an Atlanta medical malpractice attorney can discuss what legal elements you’ll need to prove.
 Medical malpractice is a type of negligence.
 To prove it, you must show that doctor or other medical professional fell below a recognized standard of medical care which then caused your injury.
 Not all medical mistakes rise to the level of medical malpractice.
 Courts look to whether that standard of reasonable care was followed.
 As your attorney can explain, malpractice cases generally require the testimony of an expert witness to prove what care the doctor should have provided.The Use of Expert Witnesses Help to Provide Proof in Brain Injury Cases in Georgia

 Again, malpractice requires proof that your doctor failed to follow a reasonable standard of care.
 In general, lay people are not qualified to render an opinion about that standard in court.
 Rather, a medical expert is required.
 One of the principal tasks of a personal injury lawyer is to help secure a respected medical expert who can testify about the treatment you received and how it fell below the standard of care and caused your injuries.What Types of Damages are Recoverable in Georgia in a Brain Injury Case?